prosody-events/prosody-py/Readme.md

   can be specified as float (in seconds) or timedelta.
 - Most parameters have default values and can be omitted.
 - All parameters except for mode can also be set via environment variables (e.g., `PROSODY_BOOTSTRAP_SERVERS`, `PROSODY_GROUP_ID`, etc.).
-Mode cannot changed through the environment because it's inseparable from the application's architecture.
+Mode cannot be changed through the environment because it's inseparable from the application's architecture.

 For detailed information about each parameter and its default value, refer to the API documentation.